Eligibility for the Exam

 Earning the BCPA Credential requires passing the exam developed by the PACB organization.

-The first two exams will be administered in Spring and Fall 2018, on behalf of the PACB, by the Professional Testing Corporation (PTC).
+The next exam will be offered in late September through October 2019, on behalf of the PACB, by the Professional Testing Corporation (PTC).
 PTC administers exams for hundreds of boards and professional organizations nationwide.

 You will sit for the exam in a formal testing center run by PSI (a company that runs testing centers, not the same as the Professional Testing Corporation, PTC).
 Hundreds of these centers are located throughout the US and Canada, and you will designate your choice when you register.